Denoising Diffusion Models for Anomaly Localization in Medical Images: Open Challenges

 \subsection{2D/3D Anomaly Localization}

 While almost all approaches presented in~\cref{section4} are implemented in 2D, when dealing with MR and CT scans, 3D approaches will be required.
 A current challenge are the high memory requirements and long sampling times when implementing 3D diffusion models.
 To address these issues, \cite{bieder2023memory} proposed a memory-efficient 3D architecture, enabling a fully supervised lesion segmentation on a resolution of $256^3$ by training only on patches.
-Another common workaround is the implementation of 3D latent diffusion models \cite{pinaya2022brain,khader2023denoising}, which encode the input data into a compressed latent space before applying the diffusion model.
-While this approach can be used for anomaly localization \cite{pinaya2022fast,graham2023unsupervised}, model performance is still limited by the lack of a well-performing 3D autoencoder \cite{friedrich2024wdm,durrer2024denoising}.
+This reduces memory consumption during training from 78.5 GB to 10.6 GB, while maintaining a duration of 1 second for one network evaluation. \cite{durrer2024denoising} further explored architectures for 3D volumes.
+Running inference on a $256^3$ volume by stacking 2D slices from a 2D model takes around 20 minutes, with memory usage of 34.0 GB.
+A full 3D approach requires 78.8 GB with roughly the same sampling time. \cite{friedrich2024wdm} demonstrated that 3D wavelet diffusion models can significantly reduce this to 5 minutes per volume with only 32.3 GB of memory.
+Another common workaround is the implementation of 3D latent diffusion models \citep{pinaya2022brain,khader2023denoising}, which encode the input data into a compressed latent space before applying the diffusion model.
+While this approach can be used for anomaly localization \citep{pinaya2022fast,graham2023unsupervised}, model performance is still limited by the lack of a well-performing 3D autoencoder \citep{friedrich2024wdm,durrer2024denoising}.

-Apart from downsampling the 3D volumes, which comes with a loss of information, applying the 2D models slice-wise brings the challenge of missing consistency between the output slices \cite{durrer2024denoising}.
+Apart from downsampling the 3D volumes, which comes with a loss of information, applying the 2D models slice-wise brings the challenge of missing consistency between the output slices \citep{durrer2024denoising}.
 This issue is addressed in \cite{zhu2023make}, where pseudo-3D volumes are generated with an additional 1D convolution into the third spatial dimension, ensuring consistent stacks of 2D slices. \cite{friedrich2024wdm} proposed to apply a discrete wavelet transform to reduce the spatial dimension before applying the diffusion model, enabling processing of volumes of a resolution up to $256^3$.
 Applications of such architectures on an anomaly localization task still remains to be explored.